tmonks/100-days-of-code/r2-log.md

 R2/D26
 Went back and polished up my Random Quote Machine project and shared it with friends on Facebook.
 I'd love to create more apps as I'm learning that friends & family will find useful.
 Anyone have any suggestions or tips on doing that?
 \#100DaysOfCode #freeCodeCamp

+### Day 27:
+R2/D27
+Finished up the socket-io exercises on #freeCodeCamp.
+It was pretty cool learning how to build a little chat app using sockets.
+Started building the last of the 5 projects for the InfoSec & QA certification projects - the message board.
+\#100DaysOfCode #freeCodeCamp